bazmac81/bySamanthaBrooker/README.md

 The process for creating the site for the client can be found [here](#) for reference.

 ### User Stories
 The users for this site will be women.
-As the site at this stage is a static site without functionality, all users will be classed as site visitor.
-For user stories to cater for future features we would introduce a client user.
+As the site at this stage is a static site without functionality, all users will be classed as **site visitor**.
+For user stories to cater for future features we would introduce a **client** user.
 This would be a user that is registered with the site and is looking to interact in some way i.e. make or amend a booking.

 - As a **site visitor**, I want to find a **list of services** so that I can **find the treatment I require**
 - As a **site visitor**, I want to find the **prices for the treatments** available so I can **understand the cost of a treatment and any offers**